PLAN A EUROPEAN WEDDING ON A BUDGET

 Do you want to get married in a wine vineyard or a medieval castle?
 A monastery or Mediterranean beach at sunset.
 Many unique historic sites and destinations in Europe, especially private ones and those with hotels specifically cater to weddings as a main part of their business.

 England Near london, The Grove Country Estate is a beautiful setting for a wedding.
-Easier on the budget, there are less familiar castles in the north of England of rich character like Lumley Castle or Langley Castle or haunted Muncaster in the Lake District, the midlands of Warwick with its great castle has the popular medieval wedding venue The Lord Leycester, or the location of a famous ghost movie Ettington Park, the north can be accessed via Manchester avoiding Heathrow (see bmi Manchester).
+Easier on the budget, there are less familiar castles in the north of England of rich character like Lumley Castle or Langley Castle or haunted Muncaster Castle in the Lake District, the midlands of Warwick with its great castle has the popular medieval wedding venue The Lord Leycester, or the location of a famous ghost movie Ettington Park in the Cotswolds and Berkeley Castle.